Meet Our Staff

 Jan's work on behalf of orphans has been all consuming at both a professional and personal level.
 She is mother to one biological son and five adopted daughters, bringing a wealth of first-hand experience to what she does.

 Brandi was born in Colorado and raised in a small rural community in Alabama.
-Her parents, three sisters and niece still reside in Alabama where they raise alpacas.
-Brandi enjoys being outside, cooking, college football, coffee and spending time with her pets.
+Brandi’s family still mostly resides in Alabama but spend part of the year in Canada running a fly-in fishing camp.
+Brandi spent two years here with us in Montana before moving to Illinois where her husband was stationed.
+Brandi enjoys being outside, cooking, college football, and spending time with her family.

 Brandi earned her Bachelor of Science degree in Social Work from Jacksonville State University in 2014.
-She is currently pursuing her Master's degree in Social Work from Arizona State University online; her anticipated graduation date in August 2019.
-From there Brandi hopes to pursue her clinical social work license in the state of Montana.
-Brandi has had previous experience in adoption and mental health; although she enjoyed both settings her heart is for adoptions.
-Brandi is thankful for each learning opportunity that the Lord has placed in her life.
-She is especially thankful for being led to this opportunity to serve in the state of Montana in a capacity where she can also share her faith with like-minded people.
-Brandi's prayer is that God will continue to lead and guide her along the way and to allow her to continue serving families and orphans.
+She graduated with her master’s degree in Social Work from Arizona State University in 2019 and is currently working towards obtaining her clinical social work license.
+Brandi has had previous experience in adoption and mental health; although she enjoyed both settings, she feels that her true calling in life is in orphan care and adoption.
+Brandi’s prayer is that God will continue to show His provision in her life, lead her, and guide her in serving the orphaned and vulnerable children of the world.

 Gail Heaton - Adoption Case Worker